mauriciovieira/mauriciovieira.github.io/_posts/2016-09-05-braziljs-nolan-lawson.markdown

 <h2 class="section-heading">Further Reading</h2>

-He published [his slides](https://nolanlawson.github.io/cascadia-2016/) from [Cascadia Fest 2016](http://2016.cascadiafest.org/) (and the talk seem to be the same) and the [talk](http://2016.cascadiafest.org/speakers/nolan-lawson/) was published too:
+He published [his slides](https://nolanlawson.github.io/cascadia-2016/) from [Cascadia Fest 2016](http://2016.cascadiafest.org/) (and the talk seem to be the same, [more or less](https://twitter.com/nolanlawson/status/772984020107866113?cn=cmVwbHk%3D&refsrc=email)) and the [talk](http://2016.cascadiafest.org/speakers/nolan-lawson/) was published too:

+Also, Nolan has a post about IndexedDB, stating that [Edge and Safari get less blocked than Firefox and Chrome](https://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/).

 {% include youtube.html id="OgLemdR65pE" %}